guettli/ten-flying-fingers/README.md

 The basics could be solved by using xmodmap.
 But later I would love to have a command line interface which does much more then just mapping one keyboard key to an other key.

+# Command line

+Pressing CapsLock twice should open a command line like tool.
+With this I want to:

+  - move windows: for example put all terminals on the current screen beneath each other (no overlapping)
+  - change window focus: For example bring webbroser, mail client or editor on the top of the screen.
+  - insert fixed text: like "Regards, Firstname Lastname" or my ssh public key.
+  - autocomplete search in the history of the copy and paste texts.

 # Related Questions on Stackoverflow, Mailinglists, Groups

 http://stackoverflow.com/questions/27813748/clone-input-device-with-python-uniput